 In Canada, MS graduates earn more than MBA graduates.
 The average salary of MBA graduates is $60,379/ year whereas the average salary of MS graduates is around $68,000/year.

-Yes, it is easy to get a job in Canada after MS. There are plenty of job search sites to help the students.
-Also, MS graduates are high in demand in any organization.
-Some of the top organizations that recruit MS graduates are Golder Associates, WSP Global Inc, Amazon.com Inc, Deloitte, StemCell Technologies Inc, IBM Canada Ltd etc.
+Yes, it is easy to get a job in Canada after MS. There are plenty of job search sites to help students.
+Also, MS graduates are in high demand in any organization.
+Some top organizations that recruit MS graduates are Golder Associates, WSP Global Inc, Amazon.com Inc, Deloitte, StemCell Technologies Inc, IBM Canada Ltd, etc.